Maxz-09/Vikaru-Bot/README.md

 # Script feature info :

+The following is a menu list from the "vikaru.sh" script.

 ### [1] Creating a bot directory | ( 1x only )

 Users who are new to using this script are required to use this feature only once.